openstack-charmers/charmhub-lp-tools/README.md

   recipes as defined in launchpad.
 * `list`: List the charms defined in the configuration passed.
 * `diff`: Diff the declared config with the actual config in launchpad.
-This shows the config and high-lights missing or extra configuration that is in launchpad.
+This shows the config and highlights missing or extra configuration that is in launchpad.
 Note that git repositories can have extra branches and these are not seen in the diff.
 Missing branches that are in the config are highlighted.